Network Intrusion Detection: Evolution from Conventional Approaches to LLM Collaboration and Emerging Risks: Neural Network-based Network Intrusion Detection: Capabilities and Limitations

 \subsection{Multiple NN Models-Based Approaches}

 Currently, many detection approaches using multiple models (including sequential and ensemble models) have been proposed. \cite{4.6} (2019) proposed a deep hierarchical network based on CNN and LSTM, where CNN is used to extract spatial features of the flow and LSTM is used to extract temporal features.
 Finally, the features are fed into a fully connected network to classify the flow.
 The two networks are trained simultaneously to automatically extract spatial and temporal features of the flow.
-Experiments show that this method performs better than methods using CNN or LSTM alone. \cite{4.99} (2020) proposed an intrusion detection system that combines convolutional neural networks (CNN) and bidirectional long short-term memory (BiLSTM) models in a deep hierarchical architecture.
+Experiments show that this method performs better than methods using CNN or LSTM alone. \cite{4.99} (2020) proposed an NIDS that combines convolutional neural networks (CNN) and bidirectional long short-term memory (BiLSTM) models in a deep hierarchical architecture.
 In this system, CNN is used to extract spatial features, while BiLSTM is used to capture temporal features.
-The authors claim that the multi-class attack detection performance of this scheme is significantly better than that of using only a single model. \cite{5.4} (2021), \cite{5.5} (2022) combine LSTM with CNN or feature preprocessing (e.g., PCA) for multi-class detection. \cite{5.6} (2023) introduces a Transformer NN-based intrusion detection system (TNN-IDS) designed for IoT networks supporting MQTT.
-By leveraging the parallel processing capabilities of the Transformer architecture, the model accelerates learning and improves detection of malicious attacks. \cite{5.9} (2023) provides a clear comparison between the Transformer-based intrusion detection system and the RNN/LSTM-based intrusion detection system, demonstrating better learning and training efficiency for long sequences. \cite{5.8} (2024) proposes a method for learning network feature representations and detecting feature interactions in imbalanced data using Transformer-based transfer learning.
+The authors claim that the multi-class attack detection performance of this scheme is significantly better than that of using only a single model. \cite{505} (2020) proposes a hybrid CNN-MLP architecture for analyzing the novel and diversified attacks.
+An effective feature selection and reduction technique also presents based on random forest regressor along with the correlation parameter. \cite{5.4} (2021) and \cite{5.5} (2022) combine LSTM with CNN or feature preprocessing (e.g., PCA) for multi-class detection. \cite{5.6} (2023) introduces a Transformer NN-based NIDS (TNN-NIDS) designed for IoT networks supporting MQTT.
+By leveraging the parallel processing capabilities of the Transformer architecture, the model accelerates learning and improves detection of malicious attacks. \cite{5.9} (2023) provides a clear comparison between the Transformer-based NIDS and the RNN/LSTM-based NIDS, demonstrating better learning and training efficiency for long sequences. \cite{5.8} (2024) proposes a method for learning network feature representations and detecting feature interactions in imbalanced data using Transformer-based transfer learning. \cite{504} (2025 integrates AlexNet’s feature extraction module with MLP and incorporates the SKNet attention mechanism to improve the recognition of minority classes.